You are viewing this site in staging mode. Click in this bar to return to normal site.

 Will he or she be able to access all of the activities of the school and how will you help him or her to do so?

-The Inclusion Manager is responsible for the planning of additional support and provision in activities outside the classroom and in negotiation with parents and school staff to find solutions to problems foreseen.
+The SENCO is responsible for the planning of additional support and provision in activities outside the classroom and in negotiation with parents and school staff to find solutions to problems foreseen.
 The risk assessment is completed to ensure provision is adequate and this is shared with all the appropriate adults.

 How do you involve parent carers in planning activities and trips?